 The use of football in refugee camps and countries of transition

-Of course, the use of football in Europe is only half of the story; the vast majority of displaced individuals are spread across the world and in a place of transition, either within formal refugee camps, or more likely urgently accommodated amongst the communities of various neighbouring countries.
+Of course, the use of football in Europe is only half of the story; the vast majority of displaced individuals are in a place of transition either within formal refugee camps, or more likely urgently accommodated amongst the communities of various neighbouring countries.

 This has seen a movement towards mainstream development organisations partnering with sport for development and peace (SDP) organisations and various governing bodies to deliver sport and development programmes.